-Tuesday, February 21: How should we conceptualize "development"?
-Part II Reflection Due
+Tuesday, February 27: How should we conceptualize "development"? and QUIZ 2

-- Readings - o Sen, Amartya.
+- Readings - Sen, Amartya.
 1999.
 "Introduction: Development as Freedom," and "The Ends and Means of Development."
 In Development as Freedom.
 3-11 and 35-53.
-New York: Alfred A. Knopf. - o Martin, Courtney.
+New York: Alfred A. Knopf. - Martin, Courtney.
 "The Reductive Seduction of Other People's Problems."
-BRIGHT Magazine., last modified January 11, accessed Jan 27, 2019, https://brightthemag.com/the-reductive-seduction-of-other-people-s-problems-3c07b307732d. - Guiding questions - o What does Sen mean by "development as freedom?"
+BRIGHT Magazine., last modified January 11, accessed Jan 27, 2019, https://brightthemag.com/the-reductive-seduction-of-other-people-s-problems-3c07b307732d. - Guiding questions - What does Sen mean by "development as freedom?"
 Do you agree with his argument? - o Have you studied, interned, or worked abroad?
 Are you thinking about it?
 How, if at all, does the piece from Bright Magazine resonate with your travel experiences?

-Thursday, February 23: Theories of development
+Thursday, February 29: Theories of development

-- Readings

-- Acemoglu, Daron and James A. Robinson.
+- Readings - Acemoglu, Daron and James A. Robinson.
 2012.
 "Chapter 3: The Making of Prosperity and Poverty."
 In Why Nations Fail: The Origins of Power, Prosperity, and Poverty, 70-95.
-New York: Crown Business.

-- Guiding questions

-- o What are institutions?

-- o What role do institutions play in development?
-What are the different types of

-- institutions that Acemoglu and Robinson describe? - What else might explain differences in wealth and political freedoms between countries and across time?
+New York: Crown Business. - Guiding questions - What are institutions? - What role do institutions play in development?
+What are the different types of institutions that Acemoglu and Robinson describe? - What else might explain differences in wealth and political freedoms between countries and across time?